Additivity of derived limits in the Cohen model: systems

-Note that there is a sensible notion of injective objects for $\mathrm{Ab}^\Lambda$ for any inverse system $\Lambda$, which we will make use of in Lemma \ref{propagate}.
+Note that there is a sensible notion of injective objects for $\mathrm{Ab}^\mathbb{P}$ for any poset $\mathbb{P}$, which we will make use of in Lemma \ref{propagate}.
 See, for instance, \cite[Chapter 11]{SSH} for more details on the general theory of such objects.

+Injective objects play an important role in the theory of derived functors; see, for instance, \cite[Section 2.3]{Weibel}.
+The injective objects in abelian groups consist precisely of the \emph{divisible} abelian groups; that is, the groups where for each group element $x$ and each $n\in\ZZ\setminus\{0\}$ there is a $y$ such that $ny=x$.